Getting started

 In this tutorial, we will deploy and run an SD-Core 5G core network using Juju and Terraform.
-As part of this tutorial, we will also deploy additional components:
+As part of this tutorial, we will also deploy a gNB Simulator which is a 5G radio and a cellphone simulator.

-Both gNB Simulator and SD-Core Router serve only demonstration purposes and shouldn’t be part of production deployments.
+The gNB Simulator serves only demonstration purposes and shouldn’t be part of production deployments.

 To complete this tutorial, you will need a machine which meets the following requirements: